viscommworkshop/viscommworkshop.github.io/index.md

 We invite practitioners to submit a one-page write-up together with a link to an online piece or a short video.
 The write-up should explain what you made, why you made it, outcome/responses (both expected and unexpected), etc.

 The goal is to show the work of journalists, designers, people working for governments or non-profits, etc., who use data to inform and communicate.

-### Formatting and Submitting

-Format submissions using the [VGTC conference style template](http://junctionpublishing.org/vgtc/Tasks/camera.html).
-However, please replace the statement about IEEE copyright and reprints with the following text: _This work is licensed under a Creative Commons Attribution 4.0 International License._

-All submissions should contain full author names and affiliations.
-If applicable, a short video (up to 5 min. in length) may also be submitted.
-Submissions will be juried by the organizers.
-At least one author of each accepted submission must register for the conference (even if only for the workshop).
-Registration information is available on the [IEEE Vis](http://ieeevis.org/) website.

-Submit papers online via [Precision Conference](https://new.precisionconference.com/submissions/vis19w).

 ### Accepted Submissions